The Legacy of Ile Ori Ogbe Egun

 • 2004-Ifalade is presented to the drums.
 Ceremony is officiated by Awo Ifasola Odunade, Oriate, Bata Player and Singer for the Orisa.

-• 2005-Ile Ori membership numbers give it the spiritual right to form an official "Rama," or spiritual lineage.
+• 2005-Ile Ori initiate numbers give it the spiritual right to form an official "Rama," or spiritual lineage.
 The Ogunda-Ajake lineage is born under the odu, Irete Meji, with the support of local and national Elders in the Ifa tradition.

 • 2008-Ifalade produces the World Pride & Power Conference with keynote speaker Dr. Malidoma Some who conducts a healing ritual to restore Trans Gatekeepers to their rightful place in society.